 The next question most students have is, "How can I get my GED certificate?"

 Passing the GED test, HISET exam, or TASC test doesn't have to be difficult.
 Most people can prepare in a few short months with online courses.
 High school equivalency tests cover the essentials from high school, the things that are most valuable for success in today's job market.
 You don't need to memorize a lot of facts and dates.
 The tests focus on critical thinking skills: analyzing, making inferences, and applying concepts to new situations.
 With a little practice, you can quickly improve these valuable skills and earn a diploma.

 Some adult learners wonder how to get a GED online.
-There is no GED test online, though.
-You can take a practice test online, but any website that offers a GED test online for a diploma is selling a fake.
-The real GED test, HiSET exam, or TASC test is taken at an official test center, and you can pass with a little preparation.
+Online testing may be available through your state's official test center, and you can pass with a little preparation.
 Try a sample practice test online for free to get started.